ChloeCarayon/Hadoop-Environment/TP3 _  MAP REDUCE.md

 9	1
 ```

 ## 1.8.2 Show all existing species (very easy)

-We create *ListSpecies* which will show the list of the species from our input trees.
+We created *ListSpecies* which displays the list of different trees species from the input file.
-It will implement a new mapper and the previous reducer.
+It uses a new mapper and the previous reducer.

-By looking on the csv file, the species are on the fourth column.
+By looking at the csv file, we see that the species are in the fourth column.
-For the mapper named *ListSpeciesMapper*,for each line, we will only return one information: the species as inputs for the reducer.
+For each line, the mapper called *ListSpeciesMapper* only returns one information: the species as input key for the reducer (and the arbitrary value 1).

 For the reducer and combiner we reused *ListReducer*.

-In *ListSpecies* , we will specify that we used *ListSpeciesMapper* as mapper and *ListReducer* as combiner and reducer.
+In *ListSpecies*, we specify that we use *ListSpeciesMapper* as mapper and *ListReducer* as combiner and reducer.

-And we will call our *ListSpeciesMapper*  in the AppDriver in order to be able to run it.
+And we call our *ListSpecies* in the AppDriver in order to be able to run it.

-Now let's take a look on our output.
+Now let's take a look at the output.
-First we run :
+First we run:
 ```
 -sh-4.2$ yarn jar  hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar listspecies trees.csv listspeciesout
 ```

-And we obtain :
+And we obtain:
 ```
 -sh-4.2$ hdfs dfs -cat listspeciesout/part-r-00000
 araucana	1